 In the interest of full disclosure, I cannot attest to the sequential accuracy of what I’ll term Hakone incidents two and three.
 I’m reasonably certain we spent two nights at the onsen ryokan and that incident two happened on the first night.
-However, the possibility that incident three happened first is possible.
+However, it’s possible that incident three happened on first night.
 In truth, I’d be reluctant to attest to the detailed accuracy of any 40 year old memories but I’m making a sincere effort.
 With that preamble done, I’ll begin.

 The two main ways to enjoy these hot springs are at public communal bathhouses such as at Tenzan Onsen